Getu Feleke

-Getu Feleke (Amharic: ገቱ ፈለቀ; born 28 November 1986) is an Ethiopian long-distance runner who runs mainly in half marathon and marathon races.
+Getu Feleke (Amharic:) ጌቱ ፈለቀ; born 28 November 1986) is an Ethiopian long-distance runner who runs mainly in half marathon and marathon races.
 He won the 2010 Amsterdam Marathon with a course record time of 2:05:44 and set his personal best of 2:04:50 hours in a second-place finish at the 2012 Rotterdam Marathon.

 Career

 He began competing at the top level at the end of 2008, with his first major run coming at the Montferland Run 15K race.
 He was among the leaders at 10 km but fell back and eventually ended up in sixth place.
 He stepped up a distance for the City-Pier-City Half Marathon in March the following year and set a personal best of 1:00:36 for the event, taking fourth place behind fellow Ethiopian Dereje Tesfaye.
 His debut over the marathon distance came as part of a "débutantes only" theme at the Vienna City Marathon that year.
 He clocked a time of 2:11:42 which was enough for seventh place.

 He returned to the Netherlands in September to run his first major 10-mile race – the Dam tot Damloop – and this time he reached the podium.
 By finishing in third place with a time of 45:29, he was only beaten by the experienced Kenyan runners Moses Masai and Charles Kamathi.
 The competition served as preparation for the Amsterdam Marathon the following month.
 In a quick-paced race, it was Kenyan Gilbert Yegon who won, beating Haile Gebrselassie's course record.
 Although he was three minutes behind, Feleke's run of 2:09:32 for eighth was still a large improvement to his personal best.
 A return to the Montferland Run, his last race of the year, saw no progress upon his 2008 performance, as he finished sixth for a second time.